npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. Explain wheel, chain, and circle communication networks.
 7. Explain different stages of the product life cycle.
 ## Accounting Auditing

+### 2025
+1. Write any two objectives of Government Audit.
+2. Mention three basic elements of performance audit with reference to public sector.
+3. What are the different stages of accounting as per Double Entry System of Accounting?
+4. Calculate Capital of the business from the following information (i) Fixed Assets: ₹ 4,00,000
+   (ii) Current Liabilities: ₹ 85,000
+   (iii) Stock, Sundry Debtors and Cash: ₹ 90,000
+5. Give any four approaches of Social Accounting.
+6. The following information has been taken from the books of ABC Ltd.
+	- Cash and Bank Balance ₹30,000
+	- Trade Payables ₹45,000
+	- Trade Receivables ₹75,000
+	- Inventory ₹30,000
+	- Sales (All credit) ₹4,50,000
+	- Cost of Goods Sold ₹3,15,000
+	Calculate:
+		(i) Current Ratio;
+		(ii) Quick Ratio;
+		(iii) Receivables Turnover Ratio;
+		(iv) Inventory Turnover Ratio;
+		(v) Gross Profit Ratio
+  7. Is the agreement of trial balance a conclusive proof of accuracy of books of accounts?
+If not, which different types of errors may remain even after agreement of trial balance?

 ### 2023
 1. Give any four objectives of Auditing.
 2. Write down any four duties of Comptroller and Auditor General of India.